VipeCloud/vipecloud_api/README.md

  ]
 }
 ```
 The response to this POST will be a status of success or error.
-On success the list_key will be included in addition to a *count* of successful emails added to the list and a *list* of emails that were not added, with a message detailing why the contact wasn't added.
+On success the contact_list_id will be included in addition to a *count* of successful emails added to the list and a *list* of emails that were not added, with a message detailing why the contact wasn't added.

-NOTE - contacts not added will be displayed in contact list performance as well.
 ```
 {
   "status" : "success",
-  "list_key" : "123XYZ",
+  "contact_list_id" : "123",
   "contacts_added" : 123,
   "contacts_not_added": [
     {